muskanTaza/Dash.Readme-docs/docs/PAYOUTS/fund-transfer-network.md

 title: Fund Transfer Network
 excerpt: >-
   Fund transfer network (FTN) is the underlying payment clearing network used to process your local payout.
 FTN affects payout speed, limit and cutoff.
+So now you can choose to route you payouts through a particular FTN depending on your speed, limit and cut off requirements.
 deprecated: false
 hidden: true
 metadata: